asurgent/ui-components/README.md

 5. Depending on the size of your changes run either:
 - Publishing a small patch?
 Run - `npm run version:patch`
 - Publishing a minor update?
 Run - `npm run version:minor`
 - Publishing a major update?
 Run - `npm run version:major`

 [Read more](https://docs.npmjs.com/cli/version)

 Whenever the tag is pushed, simply go under releases, edit the pushed tag.
 Give it a title and description, then publish it.

+## pre-relase a package update